sumnerevans/sumnerevans.com/content/posts/travel/2022-berlin-matrix-summit/summit/index.md

-Aiman just started working at a company that is building tools for bridging chats across multiple chat networks through Matrix, Jose works at a company building tools for businesses to bridge customer support chats into Matrix, Kim develops bots and runs a homeserver for a couple dozen users, networkException is a high school student who maintains various open source projects including some related to Matrix, Henri and Charles are working on two unrelated social media platforms built on top of Matrix, and that was just a some of the participants in the barcamp which itself a small subset of all the conference attendees.
+Aiman just started working at a company that is building tools for bridging chats across multiple chat networks through Matrix, Jose works at a company building tools for businesses to bridge customer support chats into Matrix, Kim is a maintainer of a Python bot library and runs a homeserver for a couple dozen users, networkException is a high school student who maintains various open source projects including some related to Matrix, Henri and Charles are working on two unrelated social media platforms built on top of Matrix, and that was just a some of the participants in the barcamp which itself a small subset of all the conference attendees.

-At the end of the day, we had a barbecue sponsored by Beeper with steaks, bratwursts, grilled vegetables, and cheeses along with some break and lots of different sauces.
-Yan and Nadine were the main ones in charge of the conference food, but as the only Beeper employee in attendance, I did my best to help.
-They had thought of pretty much everything, though, so my role was mainly to take credit for securing funding for the food :)

 # Talks and Workshops